 The Company determines the independence of its Directors in accordance with the requirements under the PD CG.
-Under the PD CG, an Independent Director of the Company is one who himself or any person linked to him is independent from Management, the substantial shareholders of the Company and/or any of its affiliates; and has no significant business or other contractual relationship with the Company or its affiliates within the last three (3) years and has not served for more than nine (9) years on the Board, except under exceptional circumstances and as approved by BNM.
+Under the PD CG, an Independent Director of the Company is one who himself or any person linked to him is independent from Management, the substantial shareholders of the Company and/or any of its affiliates; and has no significant business or other contractual relationship with the Company or its affiliates within the last three (3) years and has not served for more than nine (9) years on the Board of the Company and the Group, except under exceptional circumstances and as approved by BNM.